Inspired by Cava Grill, these falafel bowls are loaded with all your favorite Mediterranean toppings including hummus, tzatziki, feta, and tahini.

 And that’s when we fell in love… j/k that came a little later.

 I started to enjoy Middle Eastern/Mediterranean food the more Isaac introduced me to things, but it wasn’t until our trip to Israel that I became totally hooked and started really experimenting on my own.
 The first thing I shared was an Israeli salad and then I went on to make homemade baked falafel.
 Since then I’ve added a few more Mediterranean basics to EBF, like homemade baked pita chips and homemade tzatziki sauce.
-As you’ll see, these falafel bowls put all these recipes to good use!
+As you’ll see, these falafel bowls put all of these recipes to good use!

 This plant-based meal is one of our new go-to’s.
 It includes a base of baby spinach, brown rice, purple cabbage, baked falafel, and a variety of delicious sauces to top it all off.